Jrayp/Moku/README.md

 ### Tile sheet layout

 First, your sprite sheet containing your maps tile images must be in a specific layout.
 In the following tile sheet from the demo project, we have three base tile types: Plains, plateau, and ocean.
+(This is a modified version of the tile sheet used in the article linked above.)

 ![alt text](https://github.com/Jrayp/Moku/blob/master/main/images/autotiles_8bit.png "Logo Title Text 1")